vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 culture.
 As a result they favoured socializing, easy-going, frivolous and chatty monks, and withdrew support from bhikkhus behaving with restraint.

-## Pc 9, Telling an unordained person about serious offence
+## Pc 9, Telling an unordained person about serious offense

-Serious offence: *pārājika* or *saṅghādisesa*.
+Serious offense: *pārājika* or *saṅghādisesa*.

-Reporting on other offences are a *dukkaṭa* offence.
+Reporting on other offenses are a *dukkaṭa* offense.

 The purpose of the rule is to protect both ordained and unordained people.

-An unordained person's offences are a *dukkaṭa* offence to report on, such as breaking the Five Precepts.
+An unordained person's offenses are a *dukkaṭa* offense to report on, such as breaking the Five Precepts.

 The community may authorize informing the lay people, if that might to improve a